softgripper/style-guides/java.md

 # The code itself

-Create an early PR in a draft state to get feedback.
+Create an early Pull Request in a draft state to get feedback.

 ## Naming